Adez017/JARVIS---An-AI-Voice-Assistant/README.md

 # THE AI voice desktop Assistant
-this is my project which uses speech recognition and openai mudule to functions the command on voice
+this  project  uses speech recognition and openai mudule to functions the command on voice